coreyMerritt/mysql-blog-interface/README.md

 # MySQL Blog Interface

-I created this tool to facilitate interaction with a blog I keep in a local MySQL database and as an educational experience to learn Bash scripting.
+I created this tool to facilitate interaction with a local MySQL blog and as an educational endeavor to learn Bash scripting.
 <br></br>
 ## Table of Contents

 - [Installation](#installation)
 - [Documentation](#documentation)
 - [License](#license)
-- <br></br>
+<br></br>
 ## Installation

 1. Ensure that you have Docker properly installed on your system.